What is DNS? DNS server and DNS record.

-Now maybe the question is how our PC do the lookup for URL from other machine or router?
+Now maybe the question is how our PC does the lookup for URL from other machines or router?
 The answer is the machine IP configuration.
 The machine IP can be static or from the DHCP server.
 For static IP configuration Go to the change network adapter settings->right click on the network adapter->click on properties, from network properties select TCP/IP settings.
 The following screen will display.

 IP Address is the local IP address of the computer in LAN.

 Subnet Mask: This is according to the network, and the IP subnet depends upon network class type.
 This sets how many bits are for network id and host id.
 The screen shown is an example of a class c IP address.
 In this maximum host can be 254.

 Default Gateway :

 DNS Server Address:

 Optionally you can also configure the DNS server if you want to use a separate server for domain name lookup.
 Some companies may have a dedicated server for DNS only.

-In case where IP allocation is via DHCP.
+In the case where IP allocation is via DHCP.
 A computer on LAN gets the IP address and default gateway from the DHCP server.
-Routers have options for DHCP server.
+Routers have options for the DHCP server.

 What is DSN caching?

 Caching is the process of holding information for time being.
 This enables lookup faster.
 DNS also uses the caching for domain name lookup.
-When a DNS lookup response comes . the response is saved in cache.
+When a DNS lookup response comes. the response is saved in the cache.

-The first cache in maintained in the web browser.
+The first cache is maintained in the web browser.
 This is the first level of caching for domain lookup.
-So when a URL is typed in the browser address bar, the browser performs the lookup in local cache.
+So when a URL is typed in the browser address bar, the browser performs the lookup in the local cache.
 No mapping then a second-level lookup is performed.

 The second level of cache is the computer.
-One can get the caching details from following command in windows.
+One can get the caching details from the following command in windows.

-The third level of caching is on internet service provider (ISP) side.
+The third level of caching is on the internet service provider (ISP) side.